BerkCanpolat/BerkCanpolat/README.md

 - 🎯 Focused on **Frontend Development** with **React & TypeScript**
 - 🧠 Interested in **scalable frontend architectures** and clean code practices
 - 🔁 Experienced with **React Query**, service-based API layers, and state management
-- 📱 Strong background in **mobile development**, now fully transitioning to web
+- 📱 Strong background in mobile development, bringing architectural thinking and best practices into frontend development
 - 🌱 Constantly improving through real projects and hands-on practice

 ---